lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 Background Skills are rated differently than Action Skills in a more descriptive fashion:

 * **Interest** - A casual hobby or interest.
-Rolled as rating 3.
+Rolled as rating 2.
-* **Profession** - A profession or very serious hobby.
-Rolled as rating 5.
+* **Proficiency** - A profession or very serious hobby.
+Rolled as rating 4.
 * **Expertise** - An area of significant knowledge or expertise.
-Rolled as rating 7.
+Rolled as rating 6.

 A few tips for selecting Background Skills:

 * You are assumed to have the equivalent of Everyman rating in any Background Skill not listed on your character sheet.
 Don't feel obliged to list every single thing your character has ever done - focus on the things that are important to you.
-* Like Action Skills, Background Skills are deliberately broad.
-In RL, an engineer might have to take Calculus, Physics, Engineering and various other courses as part of their degree, but those can all be summed up generally as a single Background Skill of "Electrical Engineer".
-Strive for a middle ground somewhere between listing each topic individually and lumping too much together (like a single skill of "Science" - that's too big.)

-### Linked Attributes

-Background Skills are linked to Wits by default, but you can always specify a different one when you roll.
-For example, when rolling Acting you might roll Acting+Performance.
+* Background Skills can be broad, within reason.
+"Electrical Engineering" is sufficient for a degree in engineering; you don't need to take individual skills for Math, Physics, Statistics, etc.  Just avoid super-broad things like "Art" or "Science".

 ### Buying Background Skills

 You must take **at least 1** Background Skill.
-You can have up to **5 rating points** of Background Skills for free.
+You can have up to **6 rating points** of Background Skills for free.
 Additional Background Skills cost **1 AP** each.

 <a name="languages"/>

 ## Languages

 Languages represent the languages that your character can speak and/or read.
 The specific list of Languages will vary from game to game.

 ### Language Ratings

 Like Background Skills, Language Skills have more descriptive ratings.

 * **Beginner** - You know tourist-level common phrases like "my name is" and "where's the bathroom".
-Rolled as rating 3.
+Rolled as rating 2.
 * **Conversational** - You can get by, but your phrasing is sometimes awkward and your vocabulary incomplete.
-Rolled as rating 5.
+Rolled as rating 4.
 * **Fluent** - You are fully fluent in the language.
-Rolled as rating 7.
+Rolled as rating 6.

 Your reading level is assumed to be on par with your speaking level, unless otherwise specified by staff.